Colin97/MSN-Point-Cloud-Completion/emd/README.md

 Compared to the Chamfer Distance (CD), the Earth Mover's Distance (EMD) is more reliable to distinguish the visual quality of the point clouds.
 See our [paper](http://cseweb.ucsd.edu/~mil070/projects/AAAI2020/paper.pdf) for more details.

 We provide an EMD implementation for point cloud comparison, which only needs $O(n)$ memory and thus enables dense point clouds (with 10,000 points or over) and large batch size.
 It is based on an approximated algorithm (auction algorithm) and cannot guarantee a (but near) bijection assignment.
 It employs a parameter $\epsilon$ which balances the error rate and the speed of convergence.
-Smaller $\epsilon$ achieves more accurate results, but with a longer time for convergence.
+Smaller $\epsilon$ achieves more accurate results, but needs a longer time for convergence.
 The time complexity is $O(n^2k)$, where $k$ is the number of iterations.
 We set a $\epsilon = 0.005, k = 50$ during training and a $\epsilon = 0.002, k = 10000$ during testing.

 ### Compile
 `python3 setup.py install`